What Is Pediatric Flatfoot?

 While many people who have a tarsal coalition are born with this condition, the symptoms generally do not appear until the bones begin to mature, usually around ages 9 to 16.
 Sometimes no symptoms are present during childhood.
 However, pain and symptoms may develop later in life.

-The symptoms of tarsal coalition may include one or more of the following:
+The symptoms of a tarsal coalition may include one or more of the following:

 - Pain (mild to severe) when walking or standing